Illegal Rental Units in Los Angeles

-Let’s face it, Los Angeles is expensive and rents are high.
-This gives homeowners a strong incentive to ‘illegally’ convert their garage, attic, or a room in their house into a dwelling unit to use as a rental for extra income.
-If your home is located in a R1 zone, a second dwelling unit is an illegal use of the property.
-Many homeowners will rent their illegal rental for years with no problems, but it only takes one bad tenant to make your life a living hell and make you want to never rent again!
+Los Angeles is getting more expensive every day and rents are high.
+In addition, the weather is great year-round so many homeowners don’t use their garages to park their cars, they park them on the driveway.
+These conditions give homeowners a strong incentive to ‘illegally’ convert their garage, attic, or other rooms in their house into a dwelling unit to use as a rental for extra income.
+If your home is located in an R1 zone, a second dwelling unit is an illegal use of the property.
+Many homeowners will rent their illegal rental for years with no problems, but it only takes one bad tenant, or an upset neighbor to make your life a living hell and make you want to never rent again!

-That is because with Los Angeles Rent Control, there comes a ton of liability to you the owner when renting an illegal rental unit.
-For apartment building owners in R1.5-R4 zones- illegal rental units are often called ‘non conforming units‘.
-They work slightly different than for homes so read up on them here.
+That is because, with Los Angeles Rent Control, there comes a ton of liability to you the owner when renting an illegal rental unit.
+For apartment building owners in R1.5-R4 zones- illegal rental units are often called ‘nonconforming units‘.

 Dwelling Unit– A group of two or more rooms, one of which is a kitchen, designed for occupancy by one family for living and sleeping purposes.

 Kitchen – Any portion of an accessory building arranged for or conducive to the preparation

 or cooking of food, by the inclusion of one or more of the following items shall be considered as

 • Hot water line to any bar sink.

 • Refrigerator exceeding 10 cubic feet (or a place designed for it).